 WHY SAN ANTONIO:

 San Antonio is a proven world-class host city.
-In addition to the country’s largest MLK March every year, San Antonio hosts multiple festivals throughout the year showcasing its reputation as a culturally diverse and growing metropolitan with an exceptional quality of life.
+The city hosts multiple festivals throughout the year showcasing its reputation as a culturally diverse and growing metropolitan with an exceptional quality of life.

 President and Founder of DreamVoice LLC., and Creative Director of the MightyGroup.

 Partner and Account Director of The MightyGroup, Tracy has dedicated the last 15 years to cultivating strong community and client relationships in San Antonio.

 Jo Ann Carter McCall founded McCall & Associates in 1992, a multicultural agency which provides marketing, publicity, and community relations services.

 Frank is an established and innovative designer that lives and breathes creativity and is dedicated to impacting the world with insightful graphic/web design solutions.

 St. Mary’s Alumna and passionate humanitarian committed to serving San Antonio’s diverse inner-city community.
 In her spare time, she enjoys hiking and listening to old vinyls.